-HARPs are autonomous underwater acoustic recording packages that can record sounds over a bandwidth from 10 Hz up to 160 kHz and are capable of approximately 300 days of continuous data storage.
-The HARP was deployed in a small mooring configuration with the hydrophone suspended approximately 22 m above the seafloor.
+HARPs are autonomous underwater acoustic recording packages that can record sounds over a bandwidth from 10 Hz up to 160 kHz and are capable of more than a year of continuous data storage.
+The HARPs were deployed in a small mooring configuration with the hydrophone suspended approximately 22 m above the seafloor.
 Each HARP is calibrated in the laboratory to provide a quantitative analysis of the received sound field.
 Representative data loggers and hydrophones were also calibrated at the Navy's TRANSDEC facility to verify the laboratory calibrations (Wiggins and Hildebrand, 2007).